mariascrs/mariascrs.github.io/talks.md

 * 18 March, 2022\
 **Isogeny-based cryptography workshop**\
-Talk on accelerating the Delfs-Galbraith algorithm (joint work with Craig Costello and Jia Shi). <a href="../files/isogenyworkshop-birmingham.pdf" target="_blank">Slides</a>\
+Invited talk on accelerating the Delfs-Galbraith algorithm (joint work with Craig Costello and Jia Shi). <a href="../files/isogenyworkshop-birmingham.pdf" target="_blank">Slides</a>\
 *University of Birmingham*

 * 14 December, 2021\